-- Gameplay is important because it allows you to take the experience someplace - Ex: Kick the soccer ball around, practice headers, bicycle kicks, etc. (interactivity) - Play a game of soccer on the pitch (interactivity + gameplay) - Gameplay without interactivity could be fun (ietelevision), but would start wondering if time is better spent doing something else - Interactivity is more important that gameplay - Interactivity without gameplay can be fun - Ex: Black and White, Sims - Interactivity is the heart and soul of entertainment software
+- Gameplay is important because it allows you to take the experience someplace - Ex: Kick the soccer ball around, practice headers, bicycle kicks, etc. (interactivity) - Play a game of soccer on the pitch (interactivity + gameplay) - Can you have gameplay without interactivity?
+Maybe.
+But even so, gameplay without interactivity could be fun (ie- television), but would start wondering if time is better spent doing something else - Interactivity is more important that gameplay - Interactivity without gameplay can be fun - Ex: Black and White, Sims - Interactivity is the heart and soul of entertainment software